Learn How to Make your Partnership with Milly’s Smiles a Key Component of your Business Strategy..

 Foresters (2013) survey of 1,100 people from the UK

 What’s in our roadmap?

-- Sustain the current support we offer to Manchester, Alder Hey, Leeds and Royal London Hospitals
+- Sustain the current support we offer to Manchester, Alder Hey & Leeds Children’s Hospitals

 - Create a sheltered garden sanctuary for families to use on waste land behind Milly’s Smiles unit on Alan Ramsbottom Way at Great Harwood.
 It would also be used as additional outdoor space for events and training